irsbugs/cmrt/Simulation Website CiviCRM.md

 ```
 cmrailtr@CMRT-Demo:~/public_html/wp-content/plugins$ unzip -q civicrm-6.2.0-wordpress.zip
 ```
-From the `plugins` folder, the unzipping created a `civicrm` folder.
-Off the `civicrm` folder:
+From the `plugins` directory, the unzipping created a `civicrm` directory.
+Off the `civicrm` directory:
 ```
 cmrailtr@CMRT-Demo:~/public_html/wp-content/plugins$ tree civicrm
 ...snip...
 2792 directories, 18272 files
 ```
-The top two levels of directories of the plugin folder then looked like this:
+The top two levels of directories of the plugin directory then looked like this:
 ```
 cmrailtr@CMRT-Demo:~/public_html/wp-content/plugins$ tree -L 2